Pharmacology of Renal System and Diuretics

 16) Following statements about osmotic diuretics are true, except?

-a) Mannitol gets filtered in the glomerulus, but cannot be reabsorbedb) To maintain osmotic balance, water is retained in the urine
+a) Mannitol gets filtered in the glomerulus, but cannot be reabsorbed

 c) Their presence leads to an increase in the osmolarity of the filtrate